rob-ert/bandwidth-on-demand/README.md

     mvn jetty:run -Pselenium-server

+## Running the Gatling tests

+Load testing is done with [Gatling][gatling].
+The simulations are located in `src/test/gatling/simulations`.
+To run them type:

+    mvn gatling:execute

 ## Network Managment System (NMS)

 At the moment [openDRAC][opendrac] is used as our NMS.
 The webservice needs a username and password.
 The password is in the bod-default.properties file and is encrypted with [Jasypt][jasypt].
 The webservice uses a different password as the [web application][opendrac-app].
 But should be able to login to verify ports or reservations.